Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/jina_reranker.md

 export JINAAI_API_KEY=your_jina_api_key
 ```

-Or, you can set your cohere API key in the config.yaml file directly.
+Or, you can set your JinaAI API key in the config.yaml file directly.

 ```yaml
 - module_type: jina_reranker